Couple killed at Texas mall shooting along with 3-year-old son had 'perfect synergy'

 “It was a common thing to see one of them holding one of the kids at our church,” said Myung, who worshipped with them in Boston.
 “They were really ready to be parents.”

-Thomas Huang, another friend from their church, said the phrase that always came to mind when he'd see Kyu and Cindy together was “relationship goals.”
+Thomas Huang, another friend from their church, said the phrase that always came to mind when he would see Kyu and Cindy together was “relationship goals.”

 “Even though Cindy was definitely a little bit more on the introverted side and Kyu was more extroverted, they kind of had this balance where it was like this perfect synergy of that energy,” Huang said.